pedsmoreira/mariachi/docs/getting-started.md

 * Create a `battlecry` folder on the root of your project
 * Add a `battlecry/battlecry-setup.js` that you can use to add special configurations
-* Create a generator called `component`
+* Create a strategy called `component`
 * Play the just created `component` with the arg `test-abc`

 You should now be able to see a file called `it-worked/components/test-abc.txt`.
-This file was created using the generator at `battlecry/generators/component.generator.js` folder.
+This file was created using the strategy at `battlecry/strategies/component.strategy.js` folder.

-_Note_: BattleCry uses ES6 with lots of polyfill, so most things should ✨ _just work_ ✨ on your generator class.
+_Note_: BattleCry uses ES6 with lots of polyfill, so most things should ✨ _just work_ ✨ on your strategy class.

 ## Help